Claws and Effects: Submissions Guidelines

 We will try to respond to everyone within to two to three weeks, usually sooner.
 Please be patient.
 We do intend to respond to everyone, regardless of acceptance.
 We’re of the mindset that EVERYONE deserves a response within a REASONABLE amount of time.
 IF YOU DON’T HEAR FROM US WITHIN FOUR WEEKS, PLEASE INQUIRE AGAIN.

 If we DO reject you, then you can consider it the Worst Thing that has ever happened to you.
 KIDDING.
 But seriously, if we do reject you, it could be due to any number of reasons (mainly, we hated your work.
 Again, KIDDING.).
 But seriously part two: I wouldn’t take rejection personally, as you may end up placing your piece with a better publication, in which case, you have my permission to flip me off on Instagram and publicly shame me on Facebook.
-(I don’t even have an Instagram and if you shame me on Facebook, I’ll shame you right back, loser).
+(I don’t even use Instagram much and if you shame me on Facebook, I’ll shame you right back, loser).

 We do not comment on the quality of the pieces we reject, because, frankly, it’s so DAMN subjective, this writing thang, and again – you may place your piece elsewhere in a much cooler magazine, though we doubt it, cuz we’re the best in the history of EVER.